rkiddy/OpenCalAccessData/README.md

 They will hear you if you report something and thank you for the information, but there is nothing that they will do about it.
 Or, if there is, there is nothing they will be able to tell you about what they can do.

-So, if someone says they live in "Oatland, CA", or say they have a 2 digit phone number, there is nothing the SoS can do to correct the data.
+So, if someone says they live in "Oatland, CA", or their city is "Fresno CA" (while leaving the state field blank), or say they have a 2 digit phone number, there is nothing the SoS can do to correct the data.

 But we, as members of the public, can see this data and I can set up a system to track errors in it so that we know about them and can see the corrected data.
 I have found errors in the data and, at times, I have ways